Project3-CSE115/Hangman-The-Game/README.md

 5. Challenges and Future Enhancements

 Features
-Random Word Selection:
-Chooses a random word from a predefined list for each game session.
+Random Word Selection: Chooses a random word from a predefined list for each game session.
+Word lists are divided for each theme and each level.
+Words progress in difficulty per level as well as per game each level.

-Interactive Gameplay:
-Accepts user guesses, updating the game state based on correct and incorrect inputs.
+Interactive Gameplay: Accepts player guesses, updating the game state based on correct and incorrect inputs.
+Allows pla

-ASCII Art Visuals:
-Displays progressive hangman states as wrong guesses increase.
+ASCII Art Visuals: Displays progressive hangman states as wrong guesses increase.

-Win/Loss Detection:
-Tracks correct guesses and ends the game when the word is fully guessed or maximum incorrect attempts are reached.
+Win/Loss Detection: Tracks correct guesses and ends the game when the word is fully guessed or maximum incorrect attempts are reached.

 Installation
 1. Clone the Repository
-2. Compile the Code: Use a C compiler (e.g., GCC) to compile the program:
+2. Compile the Code: Use a C compiler (e.g. GCC) to compile the program:
 3. Run the Program

 Usage